--exome sequencing of a large cohort of MLID patients, to seek genetic causes of the epigenetic errors in MLIDNLRP5 as a novel candidate gene causing MLID, with deleterious maternal-effect variants in 15% of our cohort.
+We performed whole-exome sequencing of a large cohort of MLID patients, to seek genetic causes of the epigenetic errors in MLID.
+This led to the identification of NLRP5 variants in five mothers of patients with MLID.
+As well as offspring with MLID, though without consistent clinical presentation or consistent epimutations, some mothers with NLRP5 variants also had periods of infertility, and reproductive outcomes including miscarriage and reported molar pregnancy.
+NLRP5 is a novel candidate gene causing MLID, with deleterious maternal-effect variants in 15% of our cohort.

 Results

+NLRP5 mutations in mothers of MLID patients

 We performed whole-exome sequencing on patients with clinically-defined IDs and molecular evidence of MLID, and with no known genetic cause of disorder, including eight with Beckwith-Wiedemann syndrome (BWS; MIM #130659), ten with Silver-Russell syndrome (SRS; MIM #180860) and seven with transient neonatal diabetes mellitus (TNDM; MIM #601410).
 Additionally, parental samples were exome sequenced for four BWS-MLID, five SRS-MLID and four TND-MLID patients, and the mother of two siblings with MLID (SRS and BWS presentations).
 NLRP5 was the only gene in which rare and novel variants were found in more than two individuals.
 Using Sanger sequencing, NLRP5 was sequenced in 14 further MLID patients and 19 mothers.
 In total 39 MLID patients and 33 mothers were sequenced for NLRP5 in this study (summarised in Supplementary Table 1).

 NLRP5 variants were detected in five of 33 unrelated MLID imprinting disorder pedigrees where maternal samples were available (Figure 1), a detection rate of 15% in our cohort.
 In family 1, two heterozygous Single Nucleotide Polymorphisms (SNPs) were identified: NM_153447.4:c.2320T>C (Cys774Arg; rs370837790; unknown minor allele frequency) in the mother and proband 1 with SRS-MLID, and the novel variant NM_153447.4:c.1664G>T (Gly555Val) in the mother and proband 2 with BWS-MLID; neither was within a known functional domain.
-In family 2, NM_153447.4:c.2353C>T: (Gln785X; rs200446614, unknown minor allele frequency) was found heterozygously in both affected siblings (proband 1 with BWS-MLID and proband 2 with a clinically non-specific autism and obesity–MLID) and their mother; the variant truncates NLRP5 in the first of 10 leucine rich repeats.
+In family 2, NM_153447.4:c.2353C>T: (Gln785X; rs200446614, unknown minor allele frequency) was found heterozygously in both affected siblings (proband 1 with BWS-MLID and proband 2 with a clinically non-specific autism and obesity–MLID) and their mother; the variant truncates NLRP5 in the first of 10 leucine rich repeats (LRR).
 Sanger sequencing identified a further heterozygous variant in the mother, not inherited by either affected offspring: NM_153447.4:c.2840T>C (Leu947Pro; rs202181446; minor allele frequency 0.15%).
 The mother inherited the nonsense variant from her father and the missense variant from her mother.
-In family 3, two novel heterozygous SNPs NM_153447.4:c.155T>C (Met52Thr) and NM_153447.4:c.226G>C (Glu76Gln), one near and one within the DAPIN domain were found in cis, being both present on individual exome sequencing reads, and present in both the proband with BWS-MLID and his mother.
-In family 4, a novel heterozygous duplication NM_153447.4:c.1156_1158dupCCT (386dupP, within the NACHT domain) was found neither in the proband with SRS-MLID, nor her twin sister, but in their mother.
+In family 3, two novel heterozygous SNPs NM_153447.4:c.155T>C (Met52Thr) and NM_153447.4:c.226G>C (Glu76Gln) were identified, one near and one within the DAPIN (Domain in Apoptosis and INterferon response) domain.
+The variants were found in cis, being both present on individual exome sequencing reads, and present in both the proband with BWS-MLID and his mother.
+In family 4, a novel heterozygous duplication NM_153447.4:c.1156_1158dupCCT (386dupP) was identified within the NACHT (NAIP, CIITA, HET-E and TP1) domain.
+Strikingly, the duplication was found neither in the proband with SRS-MLID, nor her twin sister, but in their mother.